Is Lilium publicly traded?

 Qell is led by Barry Engle, the former president of General Motors North America, and the SPAC company has a specific focus on next-generation sustainable motoring.

-Total gross proceeds to the company were approximately $830 million, including $380 million in cash currently held in trust and the proceeds of a $450 million private investment in public equity (PIPE).
+Total gross proceeds to the company will be approximately $830 million, including $380 million in cash currently held in trust and the proceeds of a $450 million private investment in public equity (PIPE).

 Investors include Baillie Gifford, funds and accounts managed by BlackRock, Tencent, Ferrovial, LGT and its direct impact investing arm Lightrock, Palantir, Atomico, FII Institute and private funds affiliated with PIMCO.